Calavan/rainy-tulip-68f9d/src/pages/style-guide.md

 **This is a paragraph**.
 Paragraphs are usually represented in visual media as blocks of text separated from adjacent blocks by blank lines and/or first-line [indentation](https://en.wikipedia.org/wiki/Indentation_(typesetting)), but <abbr title="HyperText Markup Language">HTML</abbr> paragraphs can be any structural grouping of related content, such as images or form fields.

-The HTML &lt;h1&gt;–&lt;h6&gt; elements represent six levels of section headings. &lt;h1&gt; is the highest section level and &lt;h6&gt; is the lowest.
+The HTML &lt;h1&gt;–&lt;h6&gt; elements represent six levels of section headings. &lt;h1&gt; is the highest section level and &lt;h6&gt; is the lowest.u

 # This is an H1